 Whether the offense is sexual abuse or sexual assault, what defines the criminal act is that it is sexual contact without consent.
-Anyone who has been injured because of sexual abuse or sexual assault has the option of bringing a civil lawsuit against the perpetrator to recover compensation regardless of the outcome of any criminal proceeding, and even if there is no criminal case.
+Anyone who has been injured because of sexual abuse or sexual assault has the option of bringing a lawsuit against the perpetrator.
+Contact our sexual abuse lawyer at Mezrano Law Firm today.

 At Mezrano Law Firm, our compassionate Alabama sexual abuse attorneys are here to pursue justice on behalf of those injured because of sexual violence.
 You are welcome to schedule a free consultation to discuss your case.